aisthesis/investor-bot/predictors/linreg/10/README.md

 Conclusions
 --
 `ln(growth)` also helps.
-At this point we are a full percentage point better than the baseline for forecast interval of 64.
+At this point we are a full percentage point better than the baseline for forecast interval of 64 and between 3 (eout) and 5 (ein) percentage points better for forecast interval 128.

 Next Steps
 --
-Since the more distant predictions are more accurate, add 128 session forecast interval.

 Incrementally try adding the following features:
 -   SMA 50
 -   EMA 50